 However, if you’re looking for some more privacy, there are private hot springs that you can book by the hour.
 After a quick walk around Wulai we found numerous spas along the main streets.
 However, the really good spas, and hotels are located just a couple of minutes walk from the Wulai bus stop, away from the town.

 We booked ourselves an hour in a private hot spring at Volando Urai.
 The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
 The spa was clean and the staff were very friendly.
-I can personally recommend Volando Urai (see our personal hot spring room below).
+I can personally recommend Volando Urai (check out this view from our personal hot spring room).

 Other popular spas, and hotels in Wulai include the Pause Landis (close to Volando Urai), and the Full Moon Spa.
 Pause Landis has several open air themed rooms, and their public baths are also open-air, overlooking the river.